giantswarm/rfc/container-registry-configuration/README.md

 password = "my_token_from_docker_hub"
 ```

-## Registry usage

-### Which registry should we use?
+#### Decision

+`1.c` is selected.
+We will use containerd configuration.

+### 2. Authentication

+#### 2.a Using unauthenticated accounts

+Using only public images without authentication is an option to avoid complexity of securing credentials.
+However, registry providers have pull/rate limits per account.
+We will be limited by total of [free account limit](https://docs.docker.com/docker-hub/download-rate-limit/) of Docker Hub (100 pulls per 6 hours per IP address) and [tier limit](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-skus) of Azure Container Registry (3000 ReadOps per minute for standard).
+Anyone can pull images from our registry and spend our limits, which makes us vulnerable.

+#### 2.b Using authenticated accounts

+We can pass credentials to `containerd` configuration to be not limited by registry provider limits.

+#### Decision

+`2.b` is selected.
+We will use authenticated accounts.

+### 3. Registries

 The infranet page (See `Registry Mirrors`) states this as a desired configuration:
   - `docker.io` as primary public registry since it has a privilege in docker daemon.
   - Our own Azure Container Registry as secondary registry because of the security concerns

-Using only public images without authentication is also on the table.
-In that case, we will be limited by total of [free account limit](https://docs.docker.com/docker-hub/download-rate-limit/) of Docker Hub (100 pulls per 6 hours per IP address) and [tier limit](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-skus) of Azure Container Registry (3000 ReadOps per minute for standard).
-However, anyone can pull images from our registry and spend our limits, which makes us vulnerable.
-That is why we must use authenticated users.
+Since we use `containerd`, docker has not a privelege anymore but there is no need to change this order at the moment.
+We will follow this configuration for CAPI clusters too.

-### Open Points
+### 4. Accounts

-## How are we going to configure containerd in cluster app?
+- 4.a Giantswarm Account + Single account
+- 4.b Giantswarm Account + Per MC including its WCs
+- 4.c Giantswarm Account + Per WC
+- 4.b Customer Accounts

+#### Decision

+`4.b` is selected.

+Since it is a part of the platform itself, we are going to use GiantSwarm accounts in containerd configuration.
+As we do for other operators, we will follow "per MC" approach here to.

+### 5. How to provide credentials to WCs

+#### 5.a cluster-apps-operator

+We can propogate credentials from MC to WC by using `cluster-apps-operator`.
+It can create a secret per WC with the credentials.

+#### 5.b Optional interface + Gitops

+We can delegate the responsibility of creating credentials secret to the creator of `cluster-$provider` apps.
+GitOps can be useful to template the secrets per WC.

+#### Decision

+`5.b` is selected.

+We don't want to add another responsility to `cluster-apps-operator`.

+### 6. Default configuration for WCs

+- 6.a: Configuring WCs by default
+- 6.b: Not configuring WCs by default

+#### Decision

+**NOT DECIDED YET**

+### 7. Where to put the credentials

+#### 7.a Customer's Git Repository

+We can put the secret into customers' git repositories.
+Customers will access to our credentials.

+#### 7.b Management Cluster Fleet

+We can put the secret into our `management-clusters-fleet` repo.
+We will need to give reference to that secret in customers' git repository.
+Management of these secrets can be so costly when we need to create the secret in each organization namespace.

+#### Decision

+**NOT DECIDED YET**

+### 8. Configuration interface

+How will be the configuration interface in `cluster-$provider` apps?

+#### 8.a Full containerd configuration

-We need to provide a configation interface in our `cluster-$provider` apps for the users so that they can provide their credentials.
-Note that we are the users of our management clusters.
+We can implement a full transitive configuration interface so that users can provide a full containerd configuration, including registy credentials.

-Options:
-1. We can ask users to create whole containerd configuration as a secret.
+#### 8.b Only registry credentials in a structred way

-2. We can ask users to provide list of registries and credentials as a secret and render containerd configuration with them.
+We can define a configuration interface like below and render containerd configuration in `cluster-$provider` app chart.

 ```
 registries: